CORN HYBRIDS WITH ROUNDUP READY 2 TECHNOLOGY - ANNUAL WEEDS

-NOTE: Appropriate testing is critical in order to determine if a weed is resistant to glyphosate.
-Call 1-800-ROUNDUP (1-800-768-6387) or contact your Monsanto representative to determine if resistance has been confirmed to any particular weed biotype in your area, or you can visit www.weedresistancemanagement.com or www.weedscience.org.
-For more information see the “ANNUAL WEEDS” and “PERENNIAL WEEDS RATE SECTIONS” of the label.
+Note : Appropriate testing is critical in order to determine if a weed is resistant to glyphosate.
+Call 1-800-ROUNDUP (1-800-768-6387) or contact your Monsanto representative to determine if resistance in any particular weed biotype has been confirmed in your area, or visit on the Internet www.weedresistancemanagement.com or www.weedscience.org.
+For more information see the “ANNUAL WEEDS RATE SECTION” and “PERENNIAL WEEDS RATE SECTION” of the label.

-Control recommendations for biotypes confirmed as resistant to glyphosate are made available on separately published supplemental labeling or Fact Sheets for this product and can be obtained from your local retailer or Monsanto representative.
+Directions for the control of biotypes confirmed to be resistant to glyphosate are made available on separately published supplemental labeling or Fact Sheets for this product and can be obtained from your local retailer or Monsanto representative.

 Since the occurrence of new glyphosate-resistant weeds cannot be determined until after product use and scientific confirmation, Monsanto Company is not responsible for any losses that may result from the failure of this product to control glyphosate-resistant weed biotypes.

-The following good agronomic practices are recommended to reduce the spread of confirmed glyphosate-resistant biotypes:
+The following good agronomic practices can reduce the spread of confirmed glyphosate-resistant biotypes:

-- Cultural and mechanical control practices (e.g. crop rotation or tillage) may also be used as appropriate.
+- Cultural and mechanical control practices (e.g. crop rotation or tillage) can also be used as appropriate.

 - One method for adding other herbicides into a continuous Roundup Ready system is to rotate to other Roundup Ready crops.

-- Scout treated fields after herbicide applications and control escaping weeds including resistant biotypes before they set seed.
+- Scout treated fields after herbicide application and control weed escapes, including resistant biotypes, before they set seed.

 - Thoroughly clean equipment before leaving fields known to contain resistant biotypes.